Ismaeldevs/react2shell-scanx/README.md

 ## 🏗️ Architecture

 This project has been refactored with a **modular architecture** following SOLID principles and design patterns.
-See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed information.

 ### Project Structure